oskariorg/oskari-documentation/5 Functionalities/00060-MapLayersVector.md

-## WFS layers and attribute data table functionalities (requires backend)
+## WFS layers and attribute data table functionalities

 - Complex schema WFS layers can be displayed
 - Attribute data from WFS layers can be displayed in an attribute table